 But before you get too excited and fork out your hard-earned cash, there are some points to take note of.

-It is important to note that different states in the United States have their own set of rules, types of contract used, methods of how the transaction is done, amongst other things.
+It is important to note that different states in the United States have their own set of rules, types of contracts used, methods of how the transaction is done, etc.

 It is also vital to ensure that the real estate advisor you engaged in is well qualified and adequately licensed.